Taking a person-centered approach to education and including all people with disabilities in school and society.

 The National Education Association reports that the number of U.S. PreK-12 students enrolled in special education programs has risen 30 percent in the past 10 years.
 Three out of every four students with disabilities spend part or all of their school day in a general education classroom.
 In turn, nearly every general education classroom across the country includes students with disabilities.
 The need for dual certified instructors has never been greater.

-Further, there continues to be a significant national need for special educators and special education related field supervisors.
+Further, there continues to be a significant national need for special educators and related field supervisors.
 The most recent report of the Bureau of Labor Statistics indicates that the need for Special Education teachers will increase by nearly 17% between 2008 and 2018.
 The shortage of Special Education teachers has been identified regionally (i.e., Pennsylvania, New Jersey and New York) and is particularly prevalent in our regional urban centers.

 Our courses are held in the late afternoon and early evening to accommodate working professionals.